MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Export-CMCollection.md

 ```

 ### -Name

-Specifies the name of a collection.
+Specify the name of a collection to export.
-If you do not specify a collection, all collections in the hierarchy are exported.

 ```yaml
 Type: String